Ian Pace

 Ian Geoffrey Pace (born 1968 in Hartlepool) is a British pianist.
 Pace studied at Chetham's School of Music, The Queen's College, Oxford and the Juilliard School in New York.
 His main teacher was the Hungarian pianist György Sándor.
-He is currently Professor of Music, Culture and Society at City University, London.
+He is Professor of Music, Culture and Society at City University, London.

 Repertoire

 Pace is particularly well known for playing music of the 20th and 21st centuries, especially contemporary British, French, German and Italian music.
 Premieres he has given include works by Richard Barrett, Luc Brewaeys, Aaron Cassidy, James Clarke, Raymond Deane, James Dillon, Gordon Downie, Pascal Dusapin, Richard Emsley, James Erber, Brian Ferneyhough, Michael Finnissy, Christopher Fox, Volker Heyn, Wieland Hoban, Evan Johnson, Hilda Paredes, Horațiu Rădulescu, Frederic Rzewski, Howard Skempton, Gerhard Stäbler, Serge Verstockt, Jay Alan Yim and Walter Zimmermann.

 His huge repertoire also includes more established works by Pierre Boulez, Karlheinz Stockhausen, Jean Barraqué, Iannis Xenakis, György Ligeti, Luigi Nono, Mauricio Kagel and John Cage, among others, as well as most of the standard repertoire from Ludwig van Beethoven through to Béla Bartók.
 In 1996 he gave a large-scale six-concert series of the complete piano works of Michael Finnissy, and in 2001 he premiered the same composer's five-and-a-half-hour The History of Photography in Sound, which he later recorded.
 He regularly performs together with the Arditti Quartet, and is also artistic director of the ensemble Topologies.